You will find this information in this article

-There is plenty of Samoa accommodation but we did notice there was lots at the budget/entry level and plenty at the high end – not a lot of choice mid range.
-You can stay in a fale (bungalow) on the waterfront or a high end resort.
+There is plenty of accommodation in Samoa but we did notice there were lots at the budget/entry level and plenty at the high end – not a lot of choice mid range.
+You can stay in a fale (bungalow) on the waterfront or a high-end resort.
+Fale (traditional Samoan accommodation) are generally at the budget end of the spectrum with shared bathroom facilties.
 Here are the places we have stayed and loved.
-Availability can be limited so make sure to check if there are rooms available:
+Availability can be limited so make sure to check if there are rooms available.

 Fresh Island Food